rtCamp/rtMedia/README.md

 * HTML5 Audio Tag Support (with fallback)
 * HTML5 Video Tag Support (with fallback)

-#### 4.3.2 ####
+#### 4.4 ####
-Now set icon for like/dislike text using a simple filter.
-It also includes some bug fixes.
-Please update/re-save the permalinks after the plugin update.
+Masonry in the Activity feed, media search functionality, album descriptions and lots more!
+Please update/re-save the permalinks after the plugin updates.

 ## Sponsors ##